 When enabling the suspend notification option you're asked the duration in hours and minutes that it should be active.
 After the time has passed the Panorama9 system will automatically resume generating notifications.

-You can anytime choose to "cancel the suspend notification", just "right click" the "tray icon" and select "Suspend notifications".
-Then confirm that you would like again to be notified when something is broken.
+You can anytime choose to "cancel the suspend notification", right-click the Panorama9 tray icon app and select "Suspend notifications".
+Then confirm that you would like to be notified when something is broken.